 After an undergraduate degree at the University of Alberta, I came home for graduate school, and received an MA and a PhD in English Literature from Dalhousie University in Halifax.
 My PhD supervisor was Rohan Maitzen, who blogs at Novel Readings.
 I held a SSHRC postdoctoral fellowship at the Rothermere American Institute, University of Oxford, where I worked on Edith Wharton and the novel of manners with Hermione Lee as my advisor.
 For a few years I taught classes on Jane Austen in the Writing Program at Harvard University in Cambridge, Massachusetts, and then I came home to Halifax to write a novel.

-I’m a member of The Writers’ Union of Canada and I’m currently serving as Vice President of the Writers’ Federation of Nova Scotia (WFNS).
+I’m a member of The Writers’ Union of Canada and the Writers’ Federation of Nova Scotia (WFNS).
+I’m on a few WFNS committees and served as Vice President in 2013-14.
 I’m also one of the organizers for the Nova Scotia Region of the Jane Austen Society of North America (JASNA).

-When I’m not reading, writing, or volunteering with WFNS and JASNA, I’m usually running, biking, meeting friends for coffee, or spending time with my family.
+When I’m not reading, writing, volunteering with WFNS and JASNA, or buying books at Woozles and Bookmark, I’m usually running, biking, meeting friends for coffee, or spending time with my family.
 Nova Scotia beaches, Alberta grain elevators, Boston and Cambridge bookstores and the Museum of Fine Arts, coffee, and salted caramel ice cream: these are a few of my favourite things.